zevo-enterprise/zevo-enterprise/README.md

 Obs0: Stopping condition.

 OBS1: Neural System: Non Deterministic Algorithms
-(Eg: Neural Mesh Network Logic)
+(Eg: Neural Mesh Network Logic) AI Hallucination
 Obs1: Grilo Singer, Keep contesting until the day of death arrives—that is, until there is no possibility of stopping.

 OBS2: AI-Driven System: Union Deterministic and Non Deterministic Algorithms